Skip to main content

 1. Simplifies the Tax System

 Eliminating the filing requirement for this income group removes an annual burden from tens of millions of low and middle income Americans.
-It reduces the time, cost, and confusion associated with calculating and submitting federal income tax forms each year, and allows the IRS to focus its resources where they generate actual revenue.
+It reduces the time, cost and confusion associated with calculating and submitting federal income tax forms each year.
+Allows the IRS to focus its resources where they generate actual revenue.

 2. Saves Government Resources

-The IRS spends significant money processing, auditing, and enforcing returns that ultimately produce no net revenue.
-Removing these low yield returns from the system reduces administrative overhead and frees enforcement resources for higher income filers and complex returns where audit activity produces a meaningful financial return.
+The IRS spends significant money processing, auditing and enforcing returns that ultimately produce no net revenue.
+Removing these low yield returns from the system reduces administrative overhead.
+Frees enforcement resources for higher income filers and complex returns.
+Where audit activity produces a meaningful financial return.

 3. Promotes Economic Fairness

-People in this income range already contribute to the system through payroll taxes, state and local taxes, and sales taxes.
-This proposal acknowledges that contribution and allows working class families to keep more of their take home pay money that will go directly toward housing, healthcare, childcare, and other essential needs, not into a tax filing process that benefits no one.
+People in this income range already contribute to the system through payroll taxes, state taxes, local taxes and sales taxes.
+This proposal acknowledges that contribution.
+Allows working class families to keep more of their take home pay.
+Money that will go directly toward housing, healthcare, childcare and other essential needs.
+Not into a tax filing process that benefits no one.

 Fiscal Impact

-The maximum annual revenue loss under this proposal would be approximately $53 to $79 billion, based on 2022 IRS data.
+The maximum annual revenue loss under this proposal would be approximately $70 to $95 billion.
+Based on the most recent IRS data.
 That gap could be closed through any combination of the following approaches:

 • Restoring individual income tax rates on earnings above $400,000 to pre 2017 levels